Vintage photo album with family portraits

 Excerpt from the Widow’s Pension of Eliza J. (Thompson) Swatzel.
 Image from Fold3.

-Widows needed to supply proof of their marriage to the veteran, so you should be able to find a marriage certificate, notarized statement from the court, or testimony from one or more witnesses to the marriage included in a widow’s file.
+Widows needed to supply proof of their marriage to the veteran, so you may find a marriage certificate, notarized statement from the court, or testimony from one or more witnesses to the marriage included in a widow’s file.

 A minor’s pension application may also contain information about the parents’ marriage.
-While it is unlikely that a marriage certificate will be found, the parents’ names, including the mother’s maiden name, might be mentioned in order to prove the parentage of the children.
+While a marriage certificate is unlikely to be found, the parents’ names, including the mother’s maiden name, might be mentioned in order to prove the parentage of the children.

 Search for military records at Fold3.com.